 Unison mode allows you to trigger as many as 8 Wavetable voices with a single MIDI note.
-The voices can then be detuned from one another and spread across the stereo field, all in definable amounts.
+The voices can then be detuned from one another and spread across the stereo field.
+See the Common Features section for details about the Unison controls [p.50].